 When sound is played to this microphone, the sound waves vibrate the coil and membrane to the rhythm of the sound frequency.
 With the magnet surrounding the coil, as it vibrates, it creates a small signal voltage, converting the sound into an electrical signal.

 Dynamic microphones are quite robust, and are most commonly used on stage for live events, or recording situations.
-They are favorable here as they don’t require an external power source.
+They don’t require an external power source.

-These mics are also preferred when recording certain instruments like drums because they are less likely to sustain damage from overexertion in comparison to condenser mics.
+These mics are also preferred when recording certain instruments like drums and guitar amps because they are less likely to sustain damage from overexertion in comparison to condenser mics.

-The disks vibrate when in contact with sound waves, conducting an electrical current which is translated into sound electronically.
+The disks vibrate when in contact with sound waves, producing an electrical current that is translated into sound electronically.
 The sound is naturally very quiet in these mics as they are so sensitive but work by using a built-in amplifier.

 Condenser microphones are fragile and prone to damage with overexertion or mishandling.
 They are much better suited to in-studio recording environments.

-These mics also come with directional differences to choose from including omnidirectional, cardioid, and bidirectional polar patterns.
-Some mics even come with all of the polar patterns for you to switch between as needed called multi-pattern condenser mics.
+These mics also come in multiple polar patterns including omnidirectional, cardioid, and bidirectional.
+Some condenser mics even come with all of the polar patterns and they have the option to switch between each pattern as needed.
+These are called multi-pattern condenser mics.

 A polar pattern refers to the pattern of sensitivity that a mic has.
-In the cardioid microphones case, the pattern looks heart-shaped on a 2D axis.
+In the case of the cardioid microphone, the pattern looks heart-shaped on a 2D axis.
 This means that these microphones are most sensitive to sound from the front, with medium sensitivity from the sides and next to no sensitivity from the back.

-Thanks to this polar pattern, cardioid microphones are favored for live recording situations as less background noise and bleed from other instruments makes for a smoother recording process and a cleaner result.
+Thanks to this polar pattern, cardioid microphones are favored for live recording situations or situations with background noise.

 However, these microphones are good for any recording situation where background noise is an issue.